Workplace Safety and Health

 All HIWIN units classify operational activities, environmental equipment, or manufacturing processes and conduct job and task audits based on potential hazards.
 In alignment with each unit’s operational procedures, every operational step is documented in the Hazard Identification, Risk Assessment, and Opportunity Evaluation Form.
 Hazards are then ranked according to severity and likelihood, with risk levels determined using the Safety Risk Assessment Matrix.
 Targeted improvement plans are implemented for high-risk hazards identified in the year as a way to continually reduce operational risks, ensure a safe working environment for workers, and minimize the likelihood of occupational disasters.

-In 2023, each factory has completed various operational risk and opportunity assessments.
-There are 125 operations with moderate risks listed as “unacceptable risks,” and risk control measures have been implemented.
-23 of them have also been listed in the 2024 target management plan.
+In 2024, each factory has completed various operational risk and opportunity assessments.
+The 20 operations with moderate risks listed as “unacceptable risks,” and risk control measures have been implemented.
+20 of them have also been listed in the 2025 target management plan.
 For the highest proportion of “human hazards” operational risks, the main improvement measures are to replace improper actions and force with labor-saving tools and changes in related mechanisms.

 The Safety and Health Work Guidelines, as well as the Contractor Safety and Health Management Manual, clearly state that “Employees (contractors) who encounter an immediate danger have the right to retreat.
 They may stop work and retreat to a safe place without endangering the safety of other workers.
 They must promptly report to their immediate supervisor (or the supervising unit) and are not subject to dismissal, reassignment, withholding of wages during the stoppage period, or any other disadvantageous actions.” to protect the rights and interests of workers.